krasimir/react-in-patterns/book/chapter-11/README.md

 # Styling React components

 React is a view layer.
 As such it kind of controls the markup rendered in the browser.
 And we know that the styling with CSS is tightly connected to the markup on the page.
-There are couple of approach for styling React applications and in this section we will go through the most popular ones.
+There are couple of approaches for styling React applications and in this section we will go through the most popular ones.

 ## The good old CSS class

 JSX syntax is pretty close to HTML syntax.
 As such we have almost the same tag attributes and we may still style using CSS classes.
-Classes which are defined in external `.css` file.
+Classes which are defined in an external `.css` file.
 The only caveat is using `className` and not `class`.
 For example:

 ```
 <h1 className='title'>Styling</h1>